Foster Gallery for Christianity and The Fine Arts

 Wabi-Sabi: Finding Beauty in the Imperfect by Fiber Artists Coalition

-This exhibit features cutting edge fiber art and mixed media.
+This cutting edge fiber art and mixed media exhibit was featured in the Peoria Journal Star.

 March 5 - April 16, 2017